boschresearch/syscallm/README.md

 SyscaLLM is structured around four main components, each aligned with key stages of this workflow:

-1. **LLM-based System Call Test Generation** (`llm-syscall/`): Covers the `Manual Pages → LLM Generation → JSON Tests` stages.
+1. **LLM-based System Call Test Generation** (`syscallm-generation/`): Covers the `Manual Pages → LLM Generation → JSON Tests` stages.
 This module uses LLMs to generate system call error injection tests based on Linux man pages.
-This is added as a subdirectory [llm-syscall](https://github.boschdevcloud.com/bios-SPARTA/llm-syscall/tree/main) and high-level overview is documented in [here](https://inside-docupedia.bosch.com/confluence2/display/ICT174/1.+LLM-Based+Error+Injection+Test+Generation).
+This is added as a subdirectory [syscallm-generation](https://github.boschdevcloud.com/bios-SPARTA/syscallm-generation/tree/main) and high-level overview is documented in [here](https://inside-docupedia.bosch.com/confluence2/display/ICT174/1.+LLM-Based+Error+Injection+Test+Generation).
 2. **Errorload Processing Pipeline** (`src/process-json/`): Implements the `JSON Tests → Strace Commands → Configurations` stages.
-It processes the LLM-generated JSON tests into executable error injection configurations that can be used in the fuzzing environment.
+It processes the LLM-generated JSON tests into executable error injection configurations that can be used in the error injection environment.
-3. **Safety Fuzzing Testbed** (`safety-fuzzing/`): Corresponds to the `Error Injection` stage.
+3. **Error Injection Testbed** (`syscallm-injection/`): Corresponds to the `Error Injection` stage.
 This Docker-based testbed simulates faulty Linux OS behavior by injecting system call errors.
-This is added as a subdirectory [safety-fuzzing](https://github.boschdevcloud.com/bios-SPARTA/safety-fuzzing/tree/main) and high-level overview is documented [here](https://inside-docupedia.bosch.com/confluence2/display/ICT174/2.+System+Call+Error+Injection).
+This is added as a subdirectory [syscallm-injection](https://github.boschdevcloud.com/bios-SPARTA/syscallm-injection/tree/main) and high-level overview is documented [here](https://inside-docupedia.bosch.com/confluence2/display/ICT174/2.+System+Call+Error+Injection).
 4. **Visualization of Experiment Results** (`src/plot/`): Supports the `Analysis` stage.
 This component provides scripts and tools to visualize and interpret application behavior in response to injected system call errors.

 ## Features